• Skip to primary navigation

 Garage organization goals!
 The step by step for transforming your garage from a disaster zone to the most organized garage on the block!

+This project will definitely go down as one of Jeff’s favorite home organization ideas!
 If you have any questions about our new Elfa system or the whole garage organization process, leave them for me in the comments and I’ll do my best to help you!
 I’ll be sharing some video of our newly organized garage on Instagram Stories and answering questions over there too – you can follow along {here} on Instagram if you aren’t following already.
-And if you’re thinking about tackling reorganizing your garage in the future but aren’t quite ready to jump into it, Pin the below image now so you’ll be able to find this post easily later ->

 How to organize your super messy garage - step by step tips and how-to!